Uzbekistan's leader poised for landslide victory in presidential election

-MOSCOW — Uzbekistan holds a snap presidential election on Sunday, a vote that follows a constitutional referendum that extended the incumbent's term from five to seven years.
+MOSCOW — Uzbekistan is holding a snap presidential election Sunday, a vote that follows a constitutional referendum that extended the incumbent's term from five to seven years.

 President Shavkat Mirziyoyev was elected in 2021 to a second five-year term, the limit allowed by the constitution.
 But the amendments approved in April's plebiscite allowed him to begin the count of terms anew and run for two more, raising the possibility that he could stay in office until 2037.